emacs-mirror/emacs/mps/manual/source/topic/root.rst

     every time.
 Furthermore, for roots registered by :c:func:`mps_root_create_fmt` and :c:func:`mps_root_create_table`,
     the client program will not write to the root at all.

-    .. deprecated:: starting with version 1.111.

-        This was introduced in the hope of being able to maintain a :term:`remembered set` for the root without needing a :term:`write barrier`, but it can't work as described, since you can never make a valid registered root containing any references.

 .. c:macro:: MPS_RM_PROT